ian-fisher-developer/qt-for-python/README.md

 # Learning About Qt For Python

-My employer heavily uses Qt from its native C++, but has not attempted Qt from Python.
+I have much professional experience with Qt from its native C++, but have never attempted Qt from Python.

 The Qt Company's official adoption of the [PySide project][QP01] provides an attractive licensing alternative to the long-standing [PyQt product][QP02].